Lawyers Serving Our Veterans

 Veterans or their widows may be eligible for additional income through the Veterans Aid and Attendance program.
 Qualifying applicants may receive a pension or survivor’s benefits, plus additional money to pay for medicine.
 These benefits may total up to $24,000 per year, tax-free!

 Too many assets or too much income can disqualify a veteran or a veteran’s surviving spouse.
 At Livens & Reed, PLLC, we are adept at helping clients qualify for VA benefits while also preserving assets.
 We have a 100% approval rate, and have successfully represented clients in VA appeals.

 Our attorneys and staff can directly represent the veteran or the spouse of a veteran.
 More commonly, we represent adult children who are caregivers or legal guardians.
 Our Bedford, Texas, law practice serves clients across the Dallas-Fort Worth area and statewide.
 Contact us today for a free consultation.

 The veteran or the veteran’s widow/widower must meet five requirements:

-- The veteran must have served in the military for one day while at war.
+- The veteran must have served in the military for at least one day while our country was declared at war.

-- They must have served in the military for 90 days.
+- They must have served in the military for 90 days of active duty.

 - They must have received better than a dishonorable discharge.